Efefred/AklamioAutomation/README.md

 * Budget for the project has been depleted

 ### Test Reporting: <br />
-The .<br />
+The *mochawesome reporter* will be used as the reporting tool for the test results.
+Follow the links for details on how to install and configure Mocahwesome reporter. <https://www.npmjs.com/package/mochawesome>. <br /> <https://www.linkedin.com/pulse/cypress-test-automation-reporting-mochawesome-amarasiri-/><br />

 ### Source Control: <br />
-A private repository, *AklamioAutomation* will be created in GitHub.
+A private repository, *AklamioAutomation*, will be created in GitHub.
 All commits will be pushed to this remote repository .<br />

 ### Continous Integration/Continuous Delivery: <br />
 A CircleCI platform will be used for CI/CD. <br />